Andrew Carpenter (baseball): Colorado Rockies

 The Colorado Rockies acquired Carpenter from the Cubs on May 11, 2013, and assigned him to the AAA Colorado Springs Sky Sox.

 Los Angeles Angels of Anaheim

 The Los Angeles Angels of Anaheim signed Carpenter to a minor league contract on July 9, 2013, after being released by the Rockies on June 29.
 The Angels assigned him to the Double-A Arkansas Travelers.
 Carpenter was released on August 2.

 Oakland Athletics

 The Oakland Athletics signed Carpenter to a minor league contract on August 12, 2013 and assigned him to the Double-A Midland RockHounds.

 Los Angeles Dodgers

 He signed a minor league contract with the Los Angeles Dodgers in December, 2013.
 He was assigned to the AAA Albuquerque Isotopes, where he appeared in 16 games (with 6 starts) and was 3–1 with a 7.74 ERA.

 Sugar Land Skeeters

 Carpenter signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball for the 2015 season.
 He became a free agent after the 2015 season.
+In 29 games 36.1 innings of relief he struggled mightily going 3-4 with a 6.69 ERA with 37 strikeouts.